Frequently asked questions

 Is Wi-Fi available for port clients?

-Yes, there is a free WIFI connection reserved for yachtsmen.
-A code will be given to you when you check in at reception.
+Yes.
+There is a free Wi-Fi connection available exclusively for boaters.
+You will be given a password when you check in at reception.

 Is there a concierge service?

-A goods locker is available at the harbour master’s office for port customers only.
+A luggage storage facility is available at the harbour master’s office, exclusively for port customers.

 If you are planning a stopover, you can have your goods delivered to the harbour master’s office.
-Please note the name of the boat and your mobile number on the delivery address so that we can contact you when we receive it.
+Please ensure that the name of the boat and your mobile phone number are clearly visible on the delivery label so that we can contact you upon receipt.

 Can my boat be craned?

-A craning zone is available at the Arman site (Technical Zone).
+A crane area is available at the Arman site (Technical Area).

 Contact: +33 (0) 6 15 44 45 62